Next: , Previous: Data passing conventions, Up: Foreign language interface

 :- pragma foreign_decl("Lang", DeclCode).

-This declaration will have effects equivalent to including the specified DeclCode in an automatically-generated source file of the specified programming language, in a place appropriate for declarations, and linking that source file with the Mercury program (after having compiled it with a compiler for the specified programming language, if appropriate).
+This declaration will have effects equivalent to including the specified DeclCode in an automatically generated source file of the specified programming language, in a place appropriate for declarations, and linking that source file with the Mercury program (after having compiled it with a compiler for the specified programming language, if appropriate).

 Entities declared in ‘pragma foreign_decl’ declarations are visible in ‘pragma foreign_code’, ‘pragma foreign_type’, ‘pragma foreign_proc’, and ‘pragma foreign_enum’ declarations that specify the same foreign language and occur in the same Mercury module.

 By default, the contents of ‘pragma foreign_decl’ declarations are also visible in the same kinds of declarations in other modules that import the module containing the ‘pragma foreign_decl’ declaration.
-This is because they may be required to make sense of types defined using ‘pragma foreign_type’ and/or predicates defined using ‘pragma foreign_code’ in the containing module, and these may be visible in other modules, especially in the presence of intermodule optimization,
+This is because they may be required to make sense of types defined using ‘pragma foreign_type’ and/or predicates defined using ‘pragma foreign_proc’ in the containing module, and these may be visible in other modules, especially in the presence of intermodule optimization,

 If you do not want the contents of a ‘pragma foreign_decl’ declaration to be visible in foreign language code in other modules, you can use the following variant of the declaration: